 Consult with an Experienced Divorce Lawyer Today

 Based upon all of the unique requirements of dividing an ERISA approved retirement or pension plan, it is important for you to contact the attorneys at The Law Offices of Piazza, Simmons & Grant to get the help and advice that you need to properly deal with this asset.
 Our attorneys help clients with every step of the process in finalizing a divorce and separating each spouse’s assets.
-Whether or not you think that an ERISA retirement plan will be part of your divorce proceedings, you can contact the experienced Connecticut attorneys at The Law Offices of Piazza, Simmons & Grant or by calling 203-348-2465.
+Whether or not you think that an ERISA retirement plan will be part of your divorce proceedings, you can contact the experienced Connecticut attorneys at The Law Offices of Piazza, Simmons & Grant online or by calling 203-348-2465.